-If you have already searched for local dentists taking on new NHS patients and cannot find any close enough for you to travel to then you should work your way through the following 6 steps:
+If you have already searched for NHS dentists near you taking on new NHS patients and cannot find any close enough for you to travel to then you should work your way through the following 6 steps:

 If any dentists on your list are no longer taking on new NHS patients, please politely ask them to update their NHS profile.
 Correct information from dentists will help give you and others a more useful and up-to-date list.